-How to say want in Italian: dovere
+How to say must in Italian: dovere

 The English verbs “must” and “to have to” are often translated in Italian with dovere.
 As other frequently used verbs, dovere is an irregular verb, meaning that it does not follow the same pattern as other second conjugation verbs and presents many different forms for each tense.